GT-Wei/OVA-DETR/README.md

 ```

 # Acknowledgement
-We extend our gratitude to the contributors for their integration of RT-DETR into the mmdetection framework, which has been crucial for our development.
+We are grateful to the contributors for their crucial integration of RT-DETR into the mmdetection framework.
 We implemented OVA-DETR based on their shared resources available at [mmdetection](https://github.com/flytocc/mmdetection).

 ```
 @article{wei2024ova,